Darkmoon0077/DRFbas/README.md

    ```
    This comands also download additional software automatically so it may take a while

- 5. Open browser and proceed to 'localhost:8000/doc/' to swagger or 'localhost:8000/api/posta/' to proceed to home page
+ 5. Open browser and proceed to <a href="http://localhost:8000/doc/">localhost:8000/doc/</a> to swagger or <a href="http://localhost:8000/api/posta/">localhost:8000/api/posta/</a> to proceed to home page